longgeer/webdesign1/README.md

-# 1-column template for Bootstrap 5
+# Carousel full cover template for Bootstrap 5

 These templates were built with a **free Material Design UI Kit for the latest Bootstrap 5**.